nuwud/Unity_Kinect/README.md

 6. Drag folder 'KinectView', located in the unzipped Kinect v2 Plugin folder, into your root Unity Asset folder.
 Expand the 'KinectView' folder and launch 'MainScene'.
 Press play to view RGB, IR, Joints, and Depth Mesh.
 ![Screenshot](https://glitchbeam.blob.core.windows.net/media/2015/05/kinect03.png)

-# Examples included in this repo
+# Examples Included In This Repo
 * Cursor - A cursor is mapped to a hand joint.
 Box color changes when cursor collides.
 * Body Particles - ParticleSystems spawn and follow joint positions.
 * Player Controller - Player horizontal input is mapped to left & right hands.
 This technique is used on the following games:
   * [Hypernaut](http://glitchbeam.com/games/hypernaut/)
   * [Horizon](http://glitchbeam.com/games/horizon/)

-# SDK tools
+# SDK Tools
 The Kinect v2 SDK installs the following software:
 * Kinect Studio
   * Record and playback.
 Playback can simulate a physical Kinect.